 Over 10 years, the province is providing school boards with more than $11 billion to help build new schools in areas of high growth, improve the condition of existing schools and invest in projects to reduce surplus space through school consolidations.

 Since the Capital Priorities funding program began in 2011, the ministry has provided over $2.4 billion in funding to support 166 new school facilities and 156 additions and renovations at existing schools.
 These priority capital projects were needed to address enrolment growth, to support full-day kindergarten, to replace schools in poor condition and to support school consolidations.

-A complete list of the 39 new schools and 48 additions/retrofits funded by this investment can be found here: New Schools and Additions
+Included in this amount is $498 million in funding provided to school boards in November 2015.
+A complete list of the 30 new schools and 26 additions/retrofits funded by this investment can be found here: New Schools and Additions.

-The government has provided just over $1.4 billion in capital funding since 2010 to support the full-day kindergarten (FDK) program.
+The government has provided about $1.5 billion in capital funding since 2010 to support the full-day kindergarten (FDK) program.
 This funding is used by school boards to create the extra classrooms required to accommodate the program and to support the first-time equipping needs of new FDK classrooms.
-This funding supports the creation of close to 3,400 new kindergarten classrooms, in 3,675 schools, through additions and major retrofits.
+This funding supports the creation of close to 3,500 new kindergarten classrooms, in 3,675 schools, through additions and major retrofits.